Santa Barbara Car Accident Lawyers

 - Spinal cord injuries: Spinal cord injuries can result in long-term pain and difficulty with movement, or even partial or complete paralysis.

 - Traumatic brain injuries: Injuries to the brain can alter the rest of a victim’s life.
 TBIs can result in changes in personality, learning disabilities, memory loss, sensory loss, and other lifelong consequences.

 While injuries to the spine or brain can be catastrophic, nothing is more tragic than a life cut short.
 Death can occur immediately at the scene of the vehicle accident or later due to complications from injuries.
 When a child is fatally injured in a car accident, it is heartbreaking for the parents, friends, and family of that young person.

-When someone is killed in a vehicle collision in Santa Barbara, Goleta, or Ventura, family members may file a wrongful death lawsuit against the person who caused the accident.
-The parents of a child, the spouse of a loved one, or the child of a parent may be able to file a wrongful death suit.
+When someone is killed in a vehicle collision in California, family members may file a lawsuit against the person who caused the accident.
+The parents of a deceased child, the spouse of a deceased loved one, or the child of a deceased parent may be able to file a wrongful death lawsuit.
 While this is not the first thing a grieving family wants to think about, it is important to hold negligent drivers accountable for their actions.

 "You had an accident and you're contacted by an insurance company adjuster.
 Should you talk to them?
 The simple answer is NO. You should not talk to the adjuster before consulting with an experienced personal injury attorney about the circumstances of you case."